DIY Dish Soap Bar Recipe

 What’s In Your Dish Soap?
 I Know What’s In My DIY Dish Soap Bar!!

 Washing dishes is one of those jobs that literally never ends, similar to washing the laundry.
-Yet, I can bulk my laundry washing into just a few hours 3 days a week.
-Whereas the dishes need to be washed every day.
-And not just once, but multiple times a day.
-It’s like as soon you catch up on the dishes another meal must be made, served, and cleaned up.
+Yet, I can bulk my laundry washing into just a few hours three days a week.
+Whereas the dishes need to be washed every day – and not just once but multiple times a day.
+As soon you catch up on the dishes, another meal must be made, served, and cleaned up.

 This was really prevalent during our shelter-in orders to protect our health and the lives of others.
-With all the restaurants closed to dining and living in the country – delivery is near to nonexistent and pickup orders mean driving in town.
+With all the restaurants closed to dining and living in the country – delivery is near nonexistent, and pickup orders mean driving in town.

-So, you can imagine, we cooked more meals at home than ever before.
-Which of course meant there was an incredible amount of dishes to be washed!
+As you can imagine, we cooked more meals at home than ever before, which, of course, meant there were an incredible number of dishes to be washed!

 How to make dishwashing soap in the form of a DIY dish soap bar - it’s so easy you’ll wonder why you didn’t switch to a solid dish soap bar sooner!!